 If you're not sure whether or not your company is truly customer-centric, here are a few questions you can ask yourself:

 If you are truly customer-centric, you will know because your customers will tell you.
-If you make a lot of effort to understand your customers’ needs and you act upon the insights you gather, then you can consider your business to be customer-centric.
+If you make a lot of effort to understand your clients’ needs and you act upon the insights you gather, then you can consider your business to be customer-centric.

 When the time comes to implement a concrete strategy, it's important to give enough attention to each pillar of customer-centricity; these include people, processes, strategy, leadership, and platforms.
 Developing a customer-centric model is a great way to make sure customer-centricity is built into your business’ processes.

 In his book “The Experience-Centric Organization,” Simon Clatworthy, an internationally recognized expert in Service Design, provides a summarized overview of the key characteristics of a customer-centric organization.
 It goes as follows:

 Before we dive into the conversation about developing a customer-centric model, it’s important to create a clear distinction between a customer-oriented and a customer-centric organization.

 While the two have similar names, their worldviews are very different.
 A customer-centric company doesn’t typically try to adapt its offering to its customers.
 Rather, it asks, “What products can we provide to truly satisfy our customers’ needs?”.